-*I received a free personalised meal plan in return for an honest review*
+*I received a free personalised meal plan from the Delicious Nutritionist in return for an honest review*

 I’ll be the first to admit that I’m probably quite liberal with my usage of the phrase ‘life changing’.
 I did, after all, refer to a pair of denim shorts I bought in Tesco last summer as life changing.
 In this case though, it’s actually very accurate.

 I was contacted by Melissa at the Delicious Nutritionist who asked whether I would be up for working with her on a bespoke nutrition and lifestyle plan in return for some honest feedback and a blog review.
 I written quite a lot in the past about my relationship with food, my weight watchers ‘journey’ and my never ending struggle with trying to keep fit and healthy whilst drinking like a high functioning alcoholic and eating like I’m never getting fed again.